confluence/python-textbok/python_notes/Python_Basics.rst

 Identifier names
 ----------------

-When you write a Python program, you will create many entities -- variables which store values like numbers or strings, as well as functions and classes.
+When we write a Python program, we will create many entities -- variables which store values like numbers or strings, as well as functions and classes.
 These entities must given names by which they can be referred to uniquely -- these names are known as identifiers.